 – – – Observations – – –

 The first two exercises went quicker than expected.
-As a result it was desirable to add a 5th exercise.
-The initial thought was to play Winners 4s, but instead Neville Pepper was used.
+As a result I added a 5th exercise.
+The initial thought was to play Winners 4s, but instead I went with Neville Pepper.
 The 9 non-setters were split up into three roughly equal teams.
 They were the teams to play through the games.
 The setters were used in a fixed fashion, switching sides when the challenge side won a rally.

 6 Steps to Better Practices - Free Guide